psf/request-for/2019-Q1-PyPI/RFP.md

   - Milestone 2 - Accessibility and internationalization - Accessibility
   - Milestone 2 - Accessibility and internationalization - Internationalization

 - Project budget by milestone and task.
-Deviations from our [Estimated budgets and caps](#estimated-budgets-and-caps) should be described and supported.
+Deviations from our [estimated budgets and caps](#estimated-budgets-and-caps) should be described and supported.
   - Milestone 1 - Security - MFA
   - Milestone 1 - Security - API Keys
   - Milestone 1 - Security - Audit Trail